 2| Get Lost In Downtown Dallas

 Downtown Dallas is my one of favorite neighborhoods to see when I visit my folks.
-Everything from spectacular restaurants, parks, and shopping are all located within a few feet from one another.
+Everything from spectacular restaurants, parks, and shopping is all located within a few feet of one another.

 Bring Out Your Inner Child At Klyde Warren Park

 Visiting Klyde Warren Park is one of the free things to do in Dallas that is totally fun.
 You could easily say it’s the Central Park of Dallas!
-This 5.2 acre park sits above the Woodall Rogers Freeway and surrounded by skyscrapers.
+This 5.2-acre park sits above the Woodall Rogers Freeway and is surrounded by skyscrapers.

 This isn’t an ordinary park by no means.
 Food trucks, free yoga and Zumba classes, and a game cart for ping pong are some of the enjoyable activities to do there.